rule

 Text 21

-Thus neatly ordering the destination of the living beings, is the Maintainer ruling the devotion of both the nescient as the ones factually knowing, and is He thus, as the Original Personality of God, the master of both of them.
+Thus neatly ordering the destination of the living beings, the Maintainer rules the devotion of both the nescient as the factually knowing and is thus as the Original Personality of God the master of both of them.
+(Vedabase)

 Text 22

-From whom all the planets and the gigantic universal form came, appeared the elements and the senses to the material qualities of the universes, to which the surpassing by that Universal Form is alike the way the sun relates to its distributed rays and heat.
+From whom all the planets and the gigantic Universal Form came, appeared the elements and the senses to the material qualities of the universes, to which the surpassing of that Universal Form is alike the way the sun relates to its distributed rays and heat.
+(Vedabase)

 Text 23